 Students seeking to transfer into the program will be allowed to do so depending on the availability of space in the program and conditional on the transfer credit evaluation.
 The Chair of the nursing department makes the final decision on the students transferring into the program.

-The following schools are located within 200 miles radius from Norwich University
+Nursing schools located within 116 miles radius of Norwich University

 Southern Vermont College